KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 First of all, the way they approach the whole widget is *very* clever.
 To deal with half-star ratings, they use left and right borders instead of background-color.
 This way, they can color only half of the background for a star.
 This is brilliant.

 So the few things I noticed were definitely not about their idea but more the way they use Sass.
-The very first and most obvious mistake is they output a rule for 5.5-stars rating which simply cannot exist since it goes from 1 to 5.
+The first and most obvious mistake is they output a rule for 5.5-stars rating which simply cannot exist since it goes from 1 to 5.

 <pre class="language-css"><code>.rating-5-half .star-6 {
   border-left-color: #dd050b;